Site Reports

 Note: If you select a date towards the end of the month, then in shorter months the report will be sent out on the last day of the month.
 For example, if your first report is scheduled to go out on January 31st, then in February, the report will be sent out on the 28th (or 29th in a leap year).

-- Recipients: You can select up to 20 people who have access to your environment within the WP Engine User Portal to receive this report.
+- Recipients: You can select up to 20 people to receive this report.

 - Frequency: You can choose to run a report weekly, every two weeks or monthly.
 Monthly reports will include data for the past 30 days, but will be run once per month on the date selected.